navinkumarv22/Chocolate-Sales-Dashboard/README.md

 ### Key Insights and Queries

-Top Performing Regions:
+Top Performing Regions -
 Identify regions with the highest total sales and their contribution to overall revenue.

-Best-Selling Products:
+Best-Selling Products -
 Highlight the most popular products based on revenue and customer demand.

-Team Performance:
+Team Performance -
 Compare team performance across different regions and product categories.

-Product Size Preferences:
+Product Size Preferences -
 Analyze customer preferences for different product sizes and their impact on sales.

-Salesperson Achievements:
+Salesperson Achievements -
 Recognize top-performing salespersons based on revenue and customer reach.